EvanMworia/Sokoni/Readme.md

 ### ⚙️ 3.
 Setup .env File

--   Create a .env file in the Backend/ folder and add the following:
+-   Create a .env file in the Backend/ (Root directory- same level as package.json) and add the following:

 ```env
 DB_NAME=Sokoni